Pain Below Belly Button: 9 Common Causes (& How to Treat)

 Irritable bowel syndrome (IBS) can also cause pain below the belly button, although this condition can also cause overall abdominal discomfort.
 In addition, patients will often report bloating, excessive gas and alternating periods of diarrhea and constipation.

-What to do: You should see a gastroenterologist if you suspect you may have IBS.
+How to treat: You should see a gastroenterologist if you suspect you may have IBS.
 Treatment for this condition usually involves medications to help relieve symptoms as well has changes to dietary habits.
 Read more about the IBS diet that your doctor may recommend.

 4. Ovarian cysts